 Eiffel Tower at Night

 This map has one layer and color for each of the 4 days in Paris.
-Simply add it to your Google Maps app to follow this itinerary with ease.
+Simply click here to add it to your Google Maps app so you can follow this itinerary with ease.

-Day Trips for a Paris 4 Day Itinerary
+Adding Day Trips to This Paris 4 Day Itinerary

 If you have more than four days in Paris, or want to re-purpose this Paris itinerary to include a day trip, try these destinations: